 Archbishop of Dublin,

-who spent several hours with him, trying to persuade him
+who spent hours with W.T., trying to persuade him

 to stop the executions).

 was attacked and burnt down by the anti-Treaty side

 in Jan 1923.